 Should DaaS be a part of a business continuity plan?

 Carley: Natural disasters and public health emergencies can strike anywhere at any time.
 And when they do, companies need to be prepared.
 And this is where DaaS solutions can be of real value.
-When a hurricane, wildfire, or pandemic prevent employees from physically getting to the office, they can connect to digital workspaces and access all of the tools and information they need to collaborate and get work done from the safety of their homes in a secure and reliable manner without missing a step.
+When a hurricane, wildfire, or pandemic prevents employees from physically getting to the office, they can connect to digital workspaces and access all of the tools and information they need to collaborate and get work done from the safety of their homes in a secure and reliable manner without missing a step.

 Why have remote desktop services been valuable to companies during the COVID-19 crisis?